efigi/cup-of-gamedev/_posts/2020-11-05-the-importance-of-software-accretion.markdown

 categories: ["Programming Principles"]
 image: assets/images/pearl.jpg

-tags: programming principles createJS Javascript HTML5 software accretion
+tags: programming principles createJS Javascript HTML5 software accretion featured
 ---

 I got started on a project earlier.
 It seemed simple enough; I had the flow of the game already imagined so it was all a matter of just typing it down.
 I sat down and started coding, checking Google every now and then for the Javascript and CreateJS code needed (I was developing an HTML5 game) for the methods that I had forgotten the syntax of.
 After some time, I was done.
 I loaded the HTML page with the JavaScript file linked, and guess what I saw?